 3. Configure the ONT VAS.

 a.
 On the GPON ONU tab page, select an ONT, right-click, and choose Value-Added Service > Configure Value-Added Service from the shortcut menu.

 b.
 Click the Basic Parameters tab in the dialog box that is displayed, select WAN Port and set IP Address, Subnet Mask, and Default Gateway.

 c.
 Click OK.
 The configurations take effect without the requirement of resetting the ONT.

 Enter the configured static IP address in the address bar of the Internet Explorer.
 The login Web page is displayed.
 Enter the user name and password (the default user name is telecomadmin and the default password is admintelecom).
 The configuration page is displayed.

-If any tech questions, please contact our XponShop team by e-mail at email@example.com.
+If any tech ONT technical questions or project inquiry, please contact our XponShop team by e-mail at email@example.com